AdobeXD/plugin-samples/Guides/how-to-style-text-guide/README.md

 Here are a few things to notice about the `styleRanges` property, which is set in step 3:
 * `styleRanges` is an array of objects; you can have more than one style for a text node.
-* Each style is given a `length` which determines the characters to which the style is applied.
+* Each style is given a `length` which determines the number of characters to which the style is applied.
 Specifying the length of our text string ensures that the color is applied to the entire text node.
 * Text color is specified by the `fill` property.
 We're using a CSS color which equates to red.
 * The size of the text is specified by `fontSize`.